poma/MinimalisticView/README.md

 # MinimalisticView

+❗ **Looking for maintainers.** I use Visual Studio pretty rarely nowdays, would be cool if someone takes over the support of this plugin.

 [VS Marketplace page](https://marketplace.visualstudio.com/items?itemName=Poma.MinimalisticView)

 This extension hides Menu bar, Title bar, and Tab Well.
 Menu and title bar are in auto-hide mode and are accessible if you press "Alt" or "Ctrl-Q" hotkey or hover mouse over window top.
 Tabs can also be hidden and you can easily switch between them using Ctrl-Tab or Ctrl-, and other navigation hotkeys.